efren-palacios/duellinks/_posts/content/guides/deck-types/2018-04-10-sylvans-guide-by-whoiskp.md

 The most consistent tournament Deck in Duel Links and for good reason, popping a {Gozuki} or {Samurai Skull} (by an effect) will just allow them to Special Summon another Monster.
 Almost their entire backrow is chainable, so if you activate Shroom (in the Graveyard) your opponent will just chain the Spell/Trap.
 Since {Red-Eyes Zombie Dragon} gets a 200 ATK boost from {Wasteland} (using {Straight to the Grave}) destroy that first, afterward your goal is to clear backrow while attacking the lower ATK Monsters.
 For those who pack ECon please remember if they have {Bacon Saver} in the Graveyard and you ECon take, **you lose**!
 The main strategy is to pop the  Field Spell so {Red-Eyes Zombie Dragon} can’t get over {Sylvan Hermitree} or {Sylvan Guardioak} while trying to end the game with an OTK as soon as possible.

 - [Archfiends](/tier-list/deck-types/archfiends/):
 Without exaggeration Archfiends are likely the hardest matchup for us since majority of their Monsters are bigger than {Sylvan Hermitree}, destroying {Archfiend Empress} or {Archfiend Cavalry} with {Sylvan Marshalleaf} only gets a bigger Empress back on the Field with their Special Summon effects.
-The best thing to try to do in this matchup is to only pop Empress and backrow, the key to Archfiends is they self-mill in order to aggressively attack, you may win via Deck out or {Enemy Controller} tribute-take.
-Not too many reliable options as of now though.
-The main strategy is to destroy back row so they can’t Summon big Fiends and keep swinging over smaller Fiends.
+The best thing to try to do in this matchup is to only pop Emperor and back row.
+The key to fiends is they self-mill in order to aggressively attack, you may win via mill out or Econ taking.
+You can also use Marshalleaf's effect on {Archfiend Empress} when chained with another Sylvan effect to make her miss the timing and not allow her to be able to special summon from the grave.
+MAIN Strategy, destroy back row so they can’t summon big fiends and keep swinging over smaller fiends.

 ### Conclusion